Adding Value: You Can’t Rush Destiny by Henry Ukazu

 One of the most discussed topics in the world is the concept of destiny.
 To some people destiny is predetermined, to others it is what you make out of life.
 Destiny can be likened to leadership.
 If I may ask; are leaders made or born?
 According to some schools of thought, leaders are born, while to another school of thought, leaders are made.
 It all depends on the side of the decide to key in yourself.
 One thing is certain however, leaders are made and leaders are born.
 This is because some are born to acquire the skills of leadership by reading and learning from the best while some are born with such quality and then they develop it.
 According to Williams Shakespeare “some are born great, some achieve greatness, and some have greatness thrust upon them”.

 In discussing destiny, a lot of questions normally come to mind, amongst them are: is there anything like destiny?
 Can destiny be delayed?
 Must one work to accomplish/manifest destiny?
-These are numerous questions which of course can be a discussion for another day because they are very ambiguous and somewhat sensitive.
-In today’s conversation, we shall focus on understanding fulfilling one’s destiny.
+These are some of the numerous questions which of course can be a discussion for another day because they are very ambiguous and somewhat sensitive.
+In today’s conversation, we shall focus on fulfilling one’s destiny.

 In our contemporary society, a lot of people worship money.
 The crave of money has made a lot of people focus on what is not relevant in life thereby leading to misplaced priority.
 The crave for money has made many people miss their path to life.
 If we are honest to ourselves, the most priced wealth we may like to have is to be “fulfilled” in life.
 This is because when you are fulfilled, nothing else matters.
 It is instructive to note that you might have all the money you desire and still remain miserable because you lack joy and fulfillment.
 Don’t get me wrong, money is good, but we have seen rich people commit suicide despite the enormous wealth in their possession.
 That’s a question we need to ponder upon.